 Located in Kansas City's Westport bar district, this elegant whiskey spot’s charming design details are causing as much buzz as the delicious, hand-crafted cocktails they sling.

-Modern infill on a currently vacant lot, Gillham Park Row is expected to be complete in early 2015 at the corner of 37th & Gillham Road in Kansas City's Old Hyde Park district.
+Modern infill on a previously vacant lot, Gillham Park Row is nearly complete at the corner of 37th & Gillham Road in Kansas City's Historic Hyde Park neighborhood.

 Recently complete, this renovation at 58th & Mission Road seamlessly integrates a dramatic Prairie-style addition - offering a light-filled central living area and generous kitchen.